AidanJST/MPEG7-Guitar-Amp-Features/README.md

 using Short Time Fourier Transform (STFT).
 The amplifiers frequecy responce was also measured using a sinusoidal chirp and the recorded data was filtered with a Savitsky-Golay filter to give a smooth legible frequency responce.

-*3D STFT of E Chord Through Vox AC15:*
+*3D STFT of E Chord Through JFET emulation Amplifier:*
 ![alt text](https://github.com/AidanJST/MPEG7-Guitar-Amp-Features/blob/main/img/Vox.png)

 *JFET Circuit*